rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 control enables me to synchronize information between devices and keeps the history of changes I've made.

-First of all, I need to export my current bookmarks from Firefox to an org-mode document.
+First of all, I had to export my current bookmarks from Firefox to an org-mode document.
 Firefox allows us to export its bookmarks to a JSON file (`Bookmarks -> Show All Bookmarks -> Import and Backup -> Backup...`).